The Paths to Choreography Extraction: Abstract

 \section{Abstract}

-Choreographies are global descriptions of interactions among concurrent components, most notably used in the settings of verification (e.g., Multiparty Session Types) and synthesis of correct-by-construction software (Choreographic Programming).
+Choreographies are global descriptions of interactions among concurrent components, most notably used in the settings of verification and synthesis of correct-by-construction software.
 They require a top-down approach: programmers first write choreographies, and then use them to verify or synthesize their programs.
-However, most existing software does not come with choreographies yet, which prevents their application.
+However, most software does not come with choreographies yet, which prevents their application.
+To attack this problem, previous work investigated choreography extraction, which automatically constructs a choreography that describes the behavior of a given set of programs or protocol specifications.

-To attack this problem, we propose a novel methodology (called choreography extraction) that, given a set of programs or protocol specifications, automatically constructs a choreography that describes their behavior.
-The key to our extraction is identifying a set of paths in a graph that represents the symbolic execution of the programs of interest.
-Our method improves on previous work in several directions: we can now deal with programs that are equipped with a state and internal computation capabilities; time complexity is dramatically better; we capture programs that are correct but not necessarily synchronizable, i.e., they work because they exploit asynchronous communication.
+We propose a new extraction methodology that improves on the state of the art: we can deal with programs that are equipped with state and internal computation; time complexity is dramatically better; and we capture programs that work by exploiting asynchronous communication.